grezzled/GrezzMVC/README.md

-# Simple-MVC
+# GrezzMVC
-A simple but effective PHP MVC for small projects.
+A simple but effective MVC for small php Apps.